 So what do you do when your budget is limited, your backyard is small and boring, and you long for that cool “Dwell” high end vibe?
 You do this.
 Best.
 Project.
 Ever.
-This DIY modern plant wall just may be our proudest DIY moment yet!
+This DIY modern living plant wall just may be our proudest DIY moment yet!
 And it was easy.
 Ok, not easy.
 But just because of time and effort, not because this vertical garden DIY was complicated.
 We LOVE this wall like a toddler loves Cheerios.
 Yep, that much.

 So lets start out with what we used to make this DIY vertical plant wall happen…

 Living Plant Wall : Supplies

 - 1×4 hemlock lumber (We used hemlock because we loved the modern feel, but you could use cedar or another wood for your area)

 - 5/4×4 cedar (For upright posts) (you could use 2×4’s) (This is five quarter by 4 inch lumber, not 4×4’s.
 Five quarter is what they call 1 1/4 inch lumber. )

 - Black drywall screws (The folks at Home Depot recommended some coated ones they say won’t rust!)

 - Landscape construction adhesive (We used Liquid Nails heavy duty)

 - Ikea storage containers (from kitchen storage), different sizes – Smallest ones are called “SUNNERSTA” and are only .79!
 Medium and large size are a mystery as to the name, but there is a photo of the label below with the number so you can find it.
 They ranged from 4-7 bucks, and all of these containers had built in “hooks” for hanging on a kitchen bar system.
 There are likely a range of these kinds of containers that would work.